LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/exercises/_index.md

    1. Create a hierarchy using:
       1. Arrival Date Day of Month.
       1. Arrival Date Week Number.
-         - This field may auto import as a Dimension.
-If it does, you will need to convert it to a Measure and change the Data Type to 'Number'
+         - You might need to change the Data Type of this field to `Number (whole)`
       1. Arrival Date Year.

 ## Part B: Filtering